 - Predisposition to thromboembolism.

-It should be noted that during pregnancy Prednisone should be used with caution, as it can penetrate the placenta, affecting the fetus.
+It should be noted that during pregnancy, prednisone should be used with caution, as it can penetrate the placenta and affect the fetus.